top of page

 Marc Zakian

-This British history podcast tells the story of timekeeping.
-From Stonehenge to Greenwich, Celtic seasons to Roman calendars, candle clocks to knocker-uppers, and lives saved by John Harrison’s sea-clock, we explore how language, industry, and technology shaped the way we measure every moment.
+From Stonehenge to Greenwich, Celtic seasons to Roman calendars, candle clocks to knocker-uppers, this podcast explores how language, industry, and technology shaped the way we measure every moment.

-Discover how Stonehenge catches the midsummer sun, turning ancient stones into a cosmic clock.
-Learn why the Celts split the year into light and dark, marking turning points with fire, harvest, and ritual.
-Meet the Romans who gave us months, leap years, and names that still rule our calendars — but whose hours stretched and shrank with the seasons.
+Let’s dive into how Stonehenge catches the midsummer sun.
+This ancient site transforms stones into a cosmic clock.
+The Celts divided the year into light and dark, marking key moments with fire, harvest, and ritual.

-Hear how a famous English king invented the candle clock.
-How monks gave us “midday.”
-How the world’s oldest working mechanical clock still ticks away in an English cathedral.
-Imagine the first great tower bells ringing across towns, binding whole communities to the same powerful rhythm.
+Imagine a famous English king inventing the candle clock.
+Monks introduced the concept of “midday.”
+The world’s oldest working mechanical clock still ticks away in an English cathedral.
+Picture the first great tower bells ringing across towns, uniting communities with a shared rhythm.

-Sail with John Harrison, a Yorkshire carpenter turned clockmaker, who solved the “longitude problem” with his chronometer — an invention that saved lives, opened oceans, and helped build an empire.
+Sail with John Harrison, a Yorkshire carpenter turned clockmaker.
+He solved the “longitude problem” with his chronometer.
+This invention saved lives, opened oceans, and helped build an empire.
+What a remarkable achievement!

 History of Time British History Podcast